-FREE Trails Challenge 2023 Guidebooks and T-Shirts are available, while supplies last, at the following Visitor Centers: Big Break, Black Diamond Mines (Greathouse), Coyote Hills, Crab Cove, Del Valle, Sunol, and Tilden Environmental Education Center.
+FREE Trails Challenge 2023 Guidebooks and T-Shirts are available, while supplies last, at the following Visitor Centers: Big Break, Black Diamond Mines (Greathouse), Coyote Hills, Crab Cove, Del Valle, Sunol, and Tilden Environmental Education Center (T-shirts only).
 Limit one T-shirt per visitor present.

-Del Valle and Sunol remain closed due to flooding, but distribution of Guidebooks and T-Shirts will resume when these Visitor Centers reopen.
+Del Valle Visitor Center remains closed due to flooding, but the distribution of Guidebooks and T-Shirts will resume when the Visitor Center reopens.
 Del Valle Naturalists may also be at Brushy Peak Regional Preserve with Guidebooks and T-Shirts intermittently - check the Del Valle Facebook page for updates.
-There is also limited access to Coyote Hills at this time, but the Visitor Center remains open.
 Please check Alerts & Closures for the latest information.